Key Aspects of Website Localization

 Keyword research is an ongoing process that adapts to trends, user behaviour changes, and shifts in search engine algorithms.
 It plays a critical role in creating effective content strategies and achieving long-term digital marketing success.

-We have developed the following [[Notion Keyword Database]] to record the data for potential keyword options that may be available to you.
-This data is used to select the most viable keywords for development in a website localization and transcreation strategy.
+We developed the [[Notion Database to manage SEO keywords]] and to select the most viable keywords for development in a website localization and transcreation strategy.

 ![[keyword-database.png]]